Carolyn B. Heller is an award-winning Vancouver-based writer and storyteller, specializing in immersive cultural, culinary, and experiential travel.

 She speaks decent Spanish and French, and enough Mandarin Chinese to order dumplings and possibly buy a train ticket.

 She's traveled from Vancouver to Halifax by train, and she's crisscrossed the USA multiple times, including a six-week mother-daughter road trip with her pre-teen twins, where they ate mashed potatoes with gravy in 14 states while searching for the perfect strawberry pie.
+She also drove her electric car from Vancouver all the way down the Pacific Coast to San Diego.

 A dual U.S.-Canadian citizen, Carolyn is a member of the Society of American Travel Writers and the Travel Media Association of Canada.